cpappas18/cheatsheet/career and personal development.md

 * [Streamlit](https://streamlit.io/) lets you turn data science and machine learning scripts into beautiful web apps with no front-end experience needed.
 * [Typeform](https://www.typeform.com/) lets you create beautiful interactive forms.

-## Networking 101
+# Networking and leadership

-An excellent way of meeting peers, mentors and industry professionals is to partake in a [program](https://github.com/nadiaenh/cheatsheet/blob/main/career%20and%20personal%20development.md#learning-opportunities).
+An excellent way of meeting peers, mentors and industry professionals is to partake in a [program or apprenticeship](https://github.com/nadiaenh/cheatsheet/blob/main/career%20and%20personal%20development.md#learning-opportunities).
+Alternatively, below are some excellent networking platforms and leadership opportunities.

 **Resources:**
 * [Canadian Undergraduate Technology Conference](https://cutc.ca/) is a free virtual event open to everyone worldwide where speakers from top tech companies host workshops and panels on various topics related to tech. **Runs July 24-25, 2021**
 * [Technolgap](https://tinyurl.com/join-technolgap) is a very active pan-Canadian Slack community for women-in-tech (students and professionals) that shares daily job offers, opportunities, resume reviews, etc. **Exclusive Technolgap-only event coming up in August 2021 !
 Join for more information !**
+* [Flik](https://weareflik.com/) is a networking platform that matches apprentices to female founders for short-term apprenticeships.
+* [The Grad Cafe](https://forum.thegradcafe.com/) is a place to exchange about all things grad-school related and see some admission statistics.
+* [Google Student Developers Club](https://developers.google.com/community/dsc) is an amazing way to show leadership and make an impact in your community.
+Check if your school already has one you can join, and if they don't then you can lead your own GSDC ! **Applications close May 31st for Canada**
+* [Microsoft Learn Student Ambassadors](https://studentambassadors.microsoft.com/en-us) is another great leadership opportunity.

 # The behavioural interview